 Foam cushioning layers.
-A second commonly used industry specification is thickness of the foam in the cushioning layers.
+A second commonly used industry specification is thickness of the foam in the cushioning layers of a futon mattress.
 However, just as important as thickness are foam quality and density.
 Higher-quality foams sometimes come at a premium price, but they resist body impressions better, are more durable, take less "set" and bounce back better than lower-quality foams.
 With convoluted foam, it's important to remember that the base thickness is as important, if not more important, than the convoluted measurement. (e.g. 1-1/2" [convoluted] x 1/2" [base]).

 Edge support.
 Edge support is an important consideration as travelers tend to sit on the edge of the beds to work, talk on the phone or watch TV.
 It also contributes to sleep system durability and comfort.
-To work best, the edge support should be as close as possible to the actual edge of the bed to maximize the sleeping area (the best ones increase the usable sleep surface by 10 percent) and should not permit a great deal of "give" when sitting or pushing on the edge.
+To work best, the edge support should be as close as possible to the actual edge of the bed to maximize the sleeping area (the best ones increase the usable sleep surface by 10 percent) and should not permit a great deal of "give" when sitting or pushing on the edge of the futon mattress.

 Foundations.
 Foundations perform one of the most important roles in hotel sleep systems.
-They work as shock absorbers, deflecting the weight load from the futon mattress, thereby affecting mattressdurability.
-However, because so much of the weight load is deflected to them, foundations can carry the greatest failure risk.
+They work as shock absorbers, deflecting the weight load from the futon mattress, thereby affecting mattress’s durability.
+However, because so much of the weight load is deflected to them, foundations can carry the largest failure risk.
 It's particularly important, therefore, for foundations to feature such components as steel in the frame construction and high-quality modules.
 In addition, new composite technology currently used in some foundations makes them virtually indestructible.
-Best Lightweight Great Affordable Sleeping On A Futon With Good Thick Mattress Types
+Let’s select the best futon mattress for sitting, quality futon mattress reviews

 Sleep system performance tests.
 To truly evaluate the relative performance of competitive bedding products, all hospitality sleep systems should be measured by the following four tests.
 Sleep systems should be tested as a complete unit (futon mattress and foundation together) and should meet or exceed these minimum requirements.